djhmateer/djhmateer.github.io/_posts/2021-02-13-a4 integration testing in aspnet core.md

 Starting again on a fresh project, here are the topics I'm thinking about during the 'build' phase.
 So after I've done a Proof of Concept to test out if the technology works

 - Fixed price contracts
+- Proposal
+- Design phase
+- Business goals
+- User Stories
+- Clickable prototype
+- Meeting / communication with clients - weekly face to face

 - Dev setup - VS2019 (no previews), R#, WSL2 and Git on command line, OneNote to keep where I am
 - Solution naming eg OSR4Rights.Web, OSR4Rights.Web.IntegrationTests, url naming, directory naming - osr4rights-tools (github style)
 - Db naming - Log as table name (singular), LogId as PK (CamelCase) prefer Id, Seed Identity on PK.
 MSSQL.
 Also SQL lower case except table names eg select * from Log
 - Complexity - simplest thing possible to get it working. no 'future proof' as will probably change. speed is important in initial dev.
 - Performance - raw sql queries (usually blazing fast)
 - Db - Db project type for simple migrations.
 MSSQL vs Postgres - Hosted or not.
 Use identity seed (auto inc), no FK's to start with (speed of dev).
 Paper for drawing schema and putting sample data on.
-Default values eg 0, GETDATE(), types: nvarchar(MAX), datetime2(7)
+Default values eg 0, GETUTCDATE(), types: nvarchar(MAX), datetime2(7).
+Store all dates in UTC
 - Deployment - Dev / Test / Live.
 VS publish (intranet).
 Deploy to new VM each time (cloud).
 Disable updates.
 Pull from repo and build on prod machine.
 - Where to deploy - PaaS, IaaS, Docker, K8s.
 Azure .
 Corp Intranet
 - Nullable ref types turned on, records, async all the way up